TokyoExpress/kickstarter-analysis/README.md

 ***Premise and Motivation***

 Kickstarter has been one of the premiere crowdfunding platforms since its launch in 2009.
 It is now home to over 445,000 successfully backed projects.
 While crowdfunding remains a great resource for any aspiring product designers and entrepreneurs, taking care of a campaign still requires a decently significant amount of time and money, with no guarantee or indicator of success.
-This project attempts to provide potential campaign managers with information and insight that can be used to maximize the probability of success for a certain project, as well as provide areas of interest that can later be researched further by the project manager.
+This project attempts to provide potential campaign managers with information and insight that can be used to maximize the probability of success for a certain project, as well as provide areas of interest that can later be researched further by the project manager.<br /><br />

 ***Table of Contents***